 So I created a simple board with three columns to track the progress of the brewery build: To Do, In Progress, and Done.

-This will help me keep track of what I have to do as a general contractor.
-Mainly, scheduling contractors, and buying supplies.
+This will help me keep track of what I have to do as a general contractor—mainly, scheduling contractors, and buying supplies.
 It helps me visualize the order of operations so things don’t get jammed up.

 On top of that, I’m keeping track of all my spending in a Google Sheet.
 This includes any new supplies I order and contracting work.

 I haven’t added what I paid for the brewing supplies I already own.
-But I’d like to include this later because I think it would be helpful to know how much it cost to build this brewery over time.
+But I’d like to include this later because I think it would be helpful to know how much it costs to build this brewery over time.

-Adding The Door
+Day 1: Adding The Back Door

 After talking to the electrician, he suggested that the door be put in first so he can work around it.
 I contacted the handyman and he said he could do it if I supplied the door.